PikachuEXE/rails-dev-notes/doc/development/development_env_setup.md

+This doc is copy and edited from a project's notes.
+Might contains stuff for that project such as dependencies.
+Those can simply be ignored.

 ## XCode
 - You actually just need the **XCode Command Line Tools**
 But the easiest way to download it is by installing **XCode**